 Episode 3: Free Lunch Day

 The Common Veterans discuss Free Lunch Day.
 Free Lunch Day is and was Veteran’s Day.
-The Common Veterans talk about their favorite meals and why it is now been adopted by this pet name.
+The Common Veterans talk about their favorite meals and why is now been adopted by this pet .
 The dangers of it and the gratitude that comes with getting a free meal, or are they free?

 I) Free Lunch Day?